adamewing/tldr/README.md

 ### SampleReads
 Per-sample accounting of supporting reads

+### EmptyReads
+Number of reads spanning both TSDs +/- `--wiggle` parameter with no evidence for insertion, useful for inferring genotype

 ### NonRef
 If `-n/--nonref` given, annotate whether insertion is a known non-reference insertion ("NA" otherwise)